Hussainajhar8/devops_notes/terraform/README.md

 # Terraform Notes

-These are my notes for filling gaps in Terraform for the Hashicorp Terraform Associate 003 certification exam.
+These notes cover important topics related to Terraform that I have identified while preparing for the Hashicorp Terraform Associate 003 certification exam.
+I have included examples and explanations to help me better understand these concepts and fill any gaps in my knowledge.
+These notes will serve as a valuable resource for me to review and revise before the exam.

 ## Index
 - [Terraform Notes](#terraform-notes)